Home Finance Page 27

 The APR is delivered as an annualized rate rather than the monthly fees or rates that are typically applied to mortgages or other long-term loans.

+In regards to credit cards, the APR refers to the amount you will pay in interest per year.
 The APR on a credit card will fluctuate based on a number of factors and variables, the most critical of which is the holder’s credit history.
-Additionally, credit card APRs may change over time as interest rates, the Federal Reserve rate and the prime rate fluctuate to control inflation and to encourage borrowing.

 Those individuals with higher credit scores will be awarded with a lower APR.
-Lower APR credit cards are awarded to an individual with a higher credit score because of the mitigated risk of default—the issuer of the card views the individual as a safe investment and therefore grants the individual with the ability to possess 0 APR credit cards or credit cards with low APRs.
+The lower APR is awarded to an individual with a higher credit score because of the mitigated risk of default—the issuer of the card views the individual as a safe investment and therefore grants the individual with the ability to possess 0 APR credit cards or credit cards with low APRs.
 The variables that calculate the APR can fluctuate upwards to 50%, meaning some cards may carry an APR of 50% while others may have an APR of 0.

 The APR is only attached to the remaining balance of a credit card.
 If the individual fails to pay the complete balance owed and opts instead to pay the minimum balance, the APR will be attached to the remaining balance and then carried over to the following month.

-In the most common of meanings, an amortization is a loan with a unique repayment structure.
+A car loan amortization contains a repayment structure that is held separate from a standard loan.
+Typically, a car loan amortization possesses a longer maturity schedule where both interest and the principal require repayment.
 Unlike other repayment models, each repayment in an amortization consists of satisfying both the principal balance and the interest attached to the loan.

 Amortization is primarily used in loan repayments, most commonly in mortgage loans or sinking funds.
 The payments are divided into equal amounts for the duration of the maturity schedule.
 As a result of this uniformity, the amortization is regarded as the simplest repayment model.
 That being said, a larger amount of the payment towards the amortization is applied to the interest of the loan at the beginning of the amortization schedule, while more money is used to satisfy the principal at the end of the amortization loan.